Comparison of instruction set architectures: Bits

 Computer architectures are often described as n-bit architectures.
-Today n is often 8, 16, 32, or 64, but other sizes have been used (including 6, 12, 18, 24, 30, 36, 39, 48, 60).
-This is actually a simplification as computer architecture often has a few more or less "natural" datasizes in the instruction set, but the hardware implementation of these may be very different.
+In the first three quarters of the 20th century, n was often 12, 18, 24, 30, 36, 48 or 60.
+In the last third of the 20th century, n was often 8, 16, or 32, and in the 21st century, n is often 16, 32 or 64, but other sizes have been used (including 6, 39, 128).
+This is actually a simplification as computer architecture often has a few more or less "natural" data sizes in the instruction set, but the hardware implementation of these may be very different.
 Many instruction set architectures have instructions that, on some implementations of that instruction set architecture, operate on half and/or twice the size of the processor's major internal datapaths.
 Examples of this are the Z80, MC68000, and the IBM System/360.
 On these types of implementations, a twice as wide operation typically also takes around twice as many clock cycles (which is not the case on high performance implementations).
 On the 68000, for instance, this means 8 instead of 4 clock ticks, and this particular chip may be described as a 32-bit architecture with a 16-bit implementation.
 The IBM System/360 instruction set architecture is 32-bit, but several models of the System/360 series, such as the IBM System/360 Model 30, have smaller internal data paths, while others, such as the 360/195, have larger internal data paths.

-The external databus width is not used to determine the width of the architecture; the NS32008, NS32016 and NS32032 were basically the same 32-bit chip with different external data buses; the NS32764 had a 64-bit bus, and used 32-bit register.
-Early 32-bit microprocessors often had a 24-bit address, as did the System/360 processors.
+The external databus width is not used to determine the width of the architecture; the NS32008, NS32016 and NS32032 were basically the same 32-bit chip with different external data buses.
+IBM's PowerPC 604 has a 64-bit bus but only 32-bit registers.
+The System/360 processors, and some early 32-bit microprocessors such as the Motorola 68000, have 24-bit addresses.

+The bit width of instructions in an architecture is not necessarily the bit width of the architecture.
+For example, instructions in System/360, the PDP-11 architecture, the VAX architecture, and the x86 architecture are variable-length.
+Initial versions of SuperH had fixed-length 16-bit instructions in spite of having a 32-bit architecture, while later versions had both 16-bit and 32-bit instructions.

+Digits

+In the first three quarters of the 20th century, word-oriented decimal computers typically had 10-digit words with a separate sign, using all ten digits in integers and using two digits for exponents in floating point numbers.